-80V Dual Synchronous Buck Controller
+80V Dual Synchronous Buck Controller Optimized to Drive E-mode GaN FET

-The [ISL81802](#) is a dual synchronous buck controller that generates two independent outputs or one output with two interleaved phases for a wide variety of applications in industrial and general purpose segments.
-With a wide input and output voltage ranges, the controller is suitable for telecommunication, data center, and computing applications.
+The ISL81806 is a dual synchronous buck controller that generates two independent outputs or one output with two interleaved phases for a wide variety of applications in industrial and general-purpose segments.
+With wide input and output voltage ranges, the controller is suitable for telecommunication, data center, and computing applications.